Ethics in Government Act: Criticism

 Justice Antonin Scalia provided critiques of the Act, based on both Constitutional law and the potential for harm in practice, in his dissenting opinion in the case Morrison v.
 Olson.
-Justice Scalia, a judicial conservative, noted that the U.S. Constitution granted consolidated power to enforce the law exclusively to the Executive Branch.
+Scalia, a judicial conservative, noted that the U.S. Constitution granted consolidated power to enforce the law exclusively to the Executive Branch.
 The Act extended the power to initiate criminal investigation to the United States House of Representatives and the Senate, which Scalia viewed as a violation of the separation of powers.
 He believed that the House of Representatives' investigation through the use of a special prosecutor "[arose] out of a bitter power dispute between the President and the Legislative Branch".

-Even some Congressmen who had voted for the Act criticized it privately, leading to speculation that "if it had been an anonymous vote, it would have been voted down two-to-one".
-The bill's most controversial feature among Congressmen was its limit on outside income, which could be no more than 15 percent of his public service income.
+Even some Congress members who had voted for the Act criticized it privately, leading to speculation that "if it had been an anonymous vote, it would have been voted down two-to-one".
+The bill's most controversial feature among Congress members was its limit on outside income, which could be no more than 15 percent of a person's public service income.
 This restriction applied only to "earned" income, while excluding investment income from stocks or bonds.
 About a half-dozen members of the House of Representatives reportedly would not speak to the Speaker of the House, Tip O'Neill, because he pushed the Act through.
-Their claim was that the Act favored people with "unearned" wealth, people who already had it, over people with "earned" additional income, usually with a law practice on the side.
+Their claim was that the Act favored people with "unearned" wealth–people who already had it–over people with "earned" additional income, which usually came from a law practice on the side.
 Democratic Representative David R. Bowen of Mississippi called the ethics climate of the time a "witch-hunt".

-Specific provisions of the Act have faced criticism as either too weak or too strong.
+Specific provisions of the Act have faced criticism as being either too weak or too strong.
 The Special Prosecutor created by Title VI was empowered to pursue investigations with minimal evidence, and was required to pursue any accusation that the District Attorney could not disprove.
 It allowed for legal harassment of political opponents, even in cases that prosecutors stated they would have dropped in any other federal court.
 Republicans complained of abuse by Democrats during the Supreme Court case of Morrison v.
-Olson, and Democrats later complained that Kenneth Starr's three and a half year investigation of President Bill Clinton in the Monica Lewinsky scandal was motivated by partisanship.
-The Office of Government Ethics created by Title IV has been criticized on the grounds that its limited budget, leadership and prestige are inadequate for the Office to function effectively.
+Olson, and Democrats later complained that Kenneth Starr's three-and-a-half-year investigation of President Bill Clinton in the Monica Lewinsky scandal was motivated by partisanship.
+The Office of Government Ethics created by Title IV has been criticized on the grounds that its limited budget, leadership, and prestige are inadequate for the Office to function effectively.

 Other critics complain that public disclosure involves a violation of privacy which may deter good people from public service.

 The Ethics Reform Act of 1989

-The Ethics Reform Act of 1989 was introduced by Representative Tom Foley (D-Wa) to provide for government-wide ethics reform.
+The Ethics Reform Act of 1989 was introduced by Representative Tom Foley (D-WA) to provide for government-wide ethics reform.
 Improvements to the 1978 act included civil penalties for appointees violating post-service employment regulations, and widening the net to include all employees of the Executive Department who hold a commission from the President.
 The act became Public Law 101-194 on November 30, 1989.